PSCF v1.3

 Technical comments (for users who examine the source code) :

 Each implementation-level namespace contains a class or class template named Mixture.
-The Fd1d namespace contains a concrete class named Mixture.
-The Pspc and Pspg namespaces each contain a class template Mixture<int D>, in which the integer dimensionality of space D is a template parameter.
-The mixture object used in the pscf_pc2 program for 2D periodic structures is thus an instance of class Pscf::Mixture<2>, where the dimensionality of space is specified by the template parameter D=2.
-All of the Mixture classes and class templates defined in implementation level namespaces are derived from instances of a base class template named Pscf::MixtureTmpl.
-All of these Mixture classes use the same parameter file format, which is described above.
-Most of this format is defined in the member function Pscf::MixtureTmpl::readParameters of the shared base class template.
+The R1d namespace contains a class named Mixture.
+The Rpc and Rpg namespaces each contain a class template Mixture<int D>, in which the integer dimensionality of space D is a template parameter.
+The Mixture object used by the pscf_pc program to treat a 2D periodic structure is thus an instance of class Pscf::Rpc::Mixture<2>, for which the dimensionality of space is specified by the template parameter D=2.

 The array "monomers" is implemented internally as an array of instances of the class Pscf::Monomer, as discussed here.